Bicester Village railway station: 2014 closure for rebuild, 2015 reopening

 The last trains ran late on 14 February 2014 before the station was closed to allow upgrade of the line between Oxford and Bicester.
 The reopening, first planned for May 2015, was delayed until 25 October 2015 with the official ceremony the following day.

 On 12 March 2015, Chiltern Railways announced that it would rename the station Bicester Village after the nearby designer retail outlet.
 This change has been seen as controversial by many who live in Bicester who thought that it had taken place without proper consultation.
+The outlet's presence has also led to the use of Arabic and Chinese language signage and station calls in Mandarin to aid foreign travelers.

 Before it closed for the rebuild, the station had one platform, a covered waiting area, seats, a clock, help point and public address.
 There were a number of cycle stands but no ticket facilities.
 Passengers could buy these on the train instead.
 As part of the works, the station was completely rebuilt as a two-platform station, and ticket machines provided.